16 Open Source Cloud Storage Software for Linux in 2020

 Read More: How to Install GlusterFS in Linux Systems

-Git-annex is another file synchronization service developed by Joey Hess, released in October 2010 which also aims to solve file sharing and synchronization problems but independent of any commercial service or central server.
-It is written in Haskell and available for Linux, Android, OS X and Windows.
+Git-annex is another file synchronization service developed by Joey Hess, which also aims to solve file sharing and synchronization problems but independent of any commercial service or central server.
+It is written in Haskell and available for Linux, Android, OS X, and Windows.

 Git-annex manages the git repository of the user without storing the session into git again.
-But instead it stores only the linking to the file in the git repository and manages the files associated to the link at a separate place.
-It ensures the duplicacy of file which is needed in case recovery of lost information is required.
+But instead, it stores only the linking to the file in the git repository and manages the files associated with the link at a separate place.
+It ensures the duplicate of a file that is needed in case the recovery of lost information is required.

-Further, it ensures availability of file data instantly as and when required which prevents files to present on each system.
+Further, it ensures the availability of file data instantly as and when required which prevents files to present on each system.
 This reduces a lot of memory overhead.
-Notably, git-annex is available on various Linux distributions including: Fedora, Ubuntu, Debian etc.
+Notably, git-annex is available on various Linux distributions including Fedora, Ubuntu, Debian, etc.

 Yandex.Disk is a cloud storage and synchronization service for all major platforms including Linux, Windows, OS X, Android, iOS and Windows Phone.
 It allows users to synchronize data between different devices and share them with others online.

 Various features provided by Yandex.Disk to its users is the built-in flash player that lets people preview songs, sharing of files with others by sharing download links, synchronization of files between different devices of the same user, unlimited storage, WebDAV support allowing easy management of files by any application supporting WebDAV protocol.